Echinoderm: As food and medicine

 In 2019, 129,052 tonnes of echinoderms were harvested.
 The majority of these were sea cucumbers (59,262 tonnes) and sea urchins (66,341 tonnes).
 These are used mainly for food, but also in traditional Chinese medicine.
 Sea cucumbers are considered a delicacy in some countries of southeast Asia; as such, they are in imminent danger of being over-harvested.
 Popular species include the pineapple roller Thelenota ananas (susuhan) and the red sea cucumber Holothuria edulis.
 These and other species are colloquially known as bêche de mer or trepang in China and Indonesia.
 The sea cucumbers are boiled for twenty minutes and then dried both naturally and later over a fire which gives them a smoky tang.
-In China they are used as a basis for gelatinous soups and stews.
+In China, they are used as a basis for gelatinous soups and stews.
 Both male and female gonads of sea urchins are consumed, particularly in Japan and France.
 The taste is described as soft and melting, like a mixture of seafood and fruit.
 Sea urchin breeding trials have been undertaken to try to compensate for overexploitation.

 In research

 Because of their robust larval growth, sea urchins are widely used in research, particularly as model organisms in developmental biology and ecotoxicology.
 Strongylocentrotus purpuratus and Arbacia punctulata are used for this purpose in embryological studies.
 The large size and the transparency of the eggs enables the observation of sperm cells in the process of fertilising ova.
 The arm regeneration potential of brittle stars is being studied in connection with understanding and treating neurodegenerative diseases in humans.
 Genomic data relevant to echinoderm model organisms are collected in Echinobase.
+Currently, there are four species of echinoderms fully supported (gene pages, BLAST, JBrowse tracks, genome downloads) including Strongylocentrotus purpuratus (purple sea urchin), Lytechinus variegatus (green sea urchin), Patiria miniata (bat star) and Acanthaster planci (crown-of-thorns sea star).
+Partially supported species (no gene pages) include Lytechinus pictus (painted sea urchin), Asterias rubens (sugar star) and Anneissia japonica (feather star crinoid).

 Other uses

 The calcareous tests or shells of echinoderms are used as a source of lime by farmers in areas where limestone is unavailable and some are used in the manufacture of fish meal.
-Four thousand tons of the animals are used annually for these purposes.
+4,000 tons of the animals are used annually for these purposes.
 This trade is often carried out in conjunction with shellfish farmers, for whom the starfish pose a major threat by eating their cultured stock.
 Other uses for the starfish they recover include the manufacture of animal feed, composting and the preparation of dried specimens for the arts and craft trade.